RichieRob/PredictionPerpsDocs/docs/whitepaper.md

 ## 4) Trading Flows (No Oracles, No Funding, No Settlement)

 //NB with Market instantiation we need to think about the DMM, LMSR and the initial weightings that are put on things...
+// this requires some rethinking of the AMM.sol code
+// additionally we need to think about how the AMM handles expanding markets (other bucket)
+// additionally we need to check how the Ledger and AMM speak to each other and name the positions.

 1. **Market instantiation**
    - Define the set of positions (competitors on the leaderboard).